 For this half term, our topic is ‘Fire!
 Fire!’ and as usual we have many exciting things planned!
 In History, we will be finding out as much as we can about the Great Fire of London.
 This will lead onto the children writing a newspaper article about what happened in 1666.
 We will hopefully be visiting the new fire station to compare modern fire-fighting methods to those they would have used in the past.
 In Art, the children will be using pastels and charcoal to draw Tudor houses and will be creating their own 3D houses, which we will use to recreate the Great Fire of London!
-In English, we will be reading ‘George and the Dragon’ by Chris Wormell and learning lots of exciting vocabulary to use in our dragon story!
-Every day the children will have guided reading as it is so important that your child reads as often as possible.
-We have a reading challenge in Orange Class this half-term so please make sure that you write a comment and initial their reading diaries so that we can keep a record of how often they are reading.
-As mathematicians we will be using numbers to help us to solve problem and we will also be learning about fractions, telling the time and money.
-In Music this term we will be listening to lots of different music about fire.
-We will be learning to rehearse and perform our own version of ‘London’s Burning’.
-In Science we will be using the Wildlife area to record changes in the weather and the environment around us for our nature journals.
+In English, we will be reading ‘George and the Dragon’ by Chris Wormell and learning a lot of exciting vocabulary to use in our dragon story!
+We have another reading challenge in Orange Class this half term so please make sure that you write a comment and initial their reading diaries so that we can keep a record of how often they are reading.
+In Maths, we will be using numbers to help us to solve addition and subtraction problems.
+In Music this half term, we will be listening to music about fire and the children will be learning to rehearse and perform their own version of ‘London’s Burning’.
+In Science, we will be using the Wildlife area to record changes in the weather and the environment around us.

-drama to inspire us to write our own animal stories.
+drama to inspire us to write our own penguin stories.
 We will also be guided reading everyday as it is so important that your child reads as often as possible.
-Reading plays such an important part of a child’s learning so please try and support your child to read at home every day.
+Reading is such an important part of their learning so please encourage your child to read at home every day.
 In Geography, we will be exploring different kinds of maps and looking at hot and cold places in the world.
 We will also be creating clay penguins and African sunset pictures; learning how to use different shades and tones.